 PDFs can have different levels of security based on your own needs.
 These features can be simple while triggering sophisticated measures to limit those who can view and edit the file.

 Here are two common ways to protect documents:

 You can use a password to protect a PDF.
 This measure restricts a PDF to only certain users.
-You can also use password-protection to limit those who can edit and print the document.
-However, password-protection does not prevent unauthorized users from creating digital copies of the password-protected PDF.
+You can also use password protection to limit those who can edit and print the document.
+However, password protection does not prevent unauthorized users from creating digital copies of password-protected PDFs.
 There are two kinds of passwords:

 A “Document Open” password.
 This allows a user to open and view the file.

 A “Permissions” password.
 This can change permission details or settings.
 This measure also restricts the printing, copying, and editing of PDFs.
 Within this, you can configure permissions settings so that anyone can view your file but only have limited functionalities.
 Unauthorized people cannot change the PDF’s settings if you set a password for your file.

 An encrypted PDF protects its contents from unauthorized users.
 This mechanism uses access codes and encryption to hide data within the file, and only authorized users can see the encoded data using a password.
 Encryption requires two vital pieces of data: the cipher or algorithm and the key which allows them to decrypt the data.

 You no longer have to print, sign, and scan a file to sign it.
 Instead, you can use an electronic signature to fill up and sign your documents.
 This process can be done through certain configurations and security settings.

 First, you must check the security settings.
 If the file is a password-protected PDF document, go to the “File” tab of Adobe Reader and click on “Properties.”
 Peruse the settings, then change the level of permissions.

 If the PDF is encrypted, you need special software to view the encrypted data and the file.
 Luckily, software programs and apps can help you sign all PDFs–even encrypted ones.